lars1050/csc395-s23/Exercises/ex07-jar-package/README.md

 ### Creating and Using Jars

+1. Compile the code to create the `.class` files.

 1. Create a jar file for the Tic-Tac-Toe game that can be distributed and run.
 Note that there are files in the `images` directory that are used in the application.
 You will need to also include this folder when you make your jar. (https://docs.oracle.com/javase/tutorial/deployment/jar/build.html).

 1. View the contents of the jar.
 Use the verbose option so that you can see everything. (https://docs.oracle.com/javase/tutorial/deployment/jar/view.html).